codilation/git-tutorial/README.md

 # git-tutorial

-This is the training session
+This is no longer the training session, this is reality.